artkoder/events-bot/docs/weather.md

 - `/cities` – list registered cities.
 Each entry has an inline *Delete* button that removes the city from the list.
 Coordinates are displayed with six decimal digits to reflect the stored precision.
+- `/weather` – show the last collected weather for all cities.
+Only superadmins may request this information.
+Append `now` to force a fresh API request before displaying results.

 ## Database schema